 While concentricity and runout are not the same thing, they often can be used interchangeably to achieve the same basic end result.

 The big difference is that with runout, you can physically touch and measure the surface of the part.
 Controlling runout will also control the concentricity, although admittedly not to the same extent as when concentricity is applied on its own.

 (Learn more about runout, including circular routout, total runout, and TIR.)

 Remember, the feasibility of producing parts that are within your acceptable tolerances is a critically important consideration when doing your drawings.
 That is why most machinists, measurement techs, and design engineers recommend avoiding OD/ID concentricity whenever possible.

-Instead, you can use other applicable geometric GD&T symbols in your tubing drawings and designs — preventing the pitfalls of OD/ID concentricity by not designing it into the part in the first place.
+Instead, you can use other applicable GD&T symbols in your tubing drawings and designs — preventing the challenges of OD/ID concentricity by not designing it into the part in the first place.

 To learn more about how specifying GD&T features and tolerances affects the quality of parts manufacturing, download our free paper How to Fine-Tune Your Quote Request to Your Maximum Advantage: Frequently Asked Questions in Small Parts Sourcing.